CFC Screening Loss: An Exploration of Grief in Contemporary Horror Cinema

 This collection addresses horror films’ treatment of loss, specifically grief and how grief shapes, magnifies, and escalates the horrific.
 Selected films should be from the last twenty years.
 This contemporary approach will lend the collection a sense of urgency.
-Moreover, in addition to conventional horror films, we highly support explorations of less frequently examined films that contain a high degree of complexity in content and aesthetics.
+Moreover, in addition to conventional horror films like Kevin Kölsch and Dennis Widmyer’s remake of Pet Sematary (on which we would prize a chapter), we highly support explorations of less frequently examined films that contain a high degree of complexity in content and aesthetics.
 A24 films are the perfect example of this.
-Additionally, examinations of genre-defying films such as Yorgos Lanthimos’ The Killing of a Sacred Deer and David Lowery’s A Ghost Story are especially encouraged.
+Additionally, examinations of genre-defying films such as David Lowery’s A Ghost Story and Ari Aster’s Hereditary are especially encouraged.

 We value inclusivity and welcome abstracts that focus on international films as well as those who are historically underrepresented.

 The book is structured to be a reader for film seminars as well as a tool for research.
 As a result, each chapter will focus on a single film.
 And, while the chapters are narrow in this sense, we fully expect that contributors will wish to reference other films and works of art in their essays.

 With our book nearing completion, we welcome submissions from those with terminal degrees in English as well as film to expedite the publishing process.